shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 You can find an example `here <https://drive.google.com/file/d/1bRp0Pp2ek_KbuQILyNPuOgJcUD3EuCR3/view?usp=sharing>`__.
 If you are submitting an extended abstract, no additional supplementary material is allowed.

-Full submissions are comprised of a two page technical report, along with a code contribution submitted as supplementary material.
+Full submissions are comprised of a 2-4 page technical report, along with a code contribution submitted as supplementary material.
 The code should be a proof-of-concept implementation, which we will later integrate into the ``shifthappens`` package.
 If you submit a dataset, provide at least sample data along with your code as supplementary material.
 For large submissions, we encourage to host data externally and include instructions for downloading.

 Topics
 ******